 IMPORTANT: Any course or instructor changes that occur during the academic year must be communicated to M State CEP staff immediately.
-If a concurrent enrollment instructor goes on extended leave, the Instructor Extended Leave Form found at minnesota.edu/instructor must be submitted detailing a plan for coverage (see page 20).
+If a concurrent enrollment instructor goes on extended leave, the Instructor Extended Leave Form found at minnesota.edu/instructor must be submitted detailing a plan for coverage.